 While the 40mm lens does vignette on the D800, as you would expect with it being a DX format lens, interestingly the vignette completely disappears when focusing close-up.
 Since I only use this lens for macro, this is no issue for me.

 This is not to say there is no issue, however.
 The 40mm focuses down to 1:1 scale, as any true macro lens will.
 But since I am no longer capturing images on a cropped sensor and am instead capturing images in full-frame, at closest focus the subject now fills less than 50% of the frame that it did on the cropped sensor.
 And depsite the D800’s far higher megapixel resolution, on a pixel-per-pixel comparison, my old D7000’s sensor actually captured higher resolution images of my subjects than my D800 can with the same lens.

-In pretty much every other respect I think the full-frame format wins hands down, but in the tiny world of macro where different factors are at play and different considerations must be given, it’s far less obvious that the FX rules over the DX, and it’s far from being a given.
-And since it’s important to me that the expense of moving to full frame should not signify a regression on any level, but especially in a field of photography that I enjoy so much, I needed to address this shortfall.
+In pretty much every other respect I think the full-frame format wins hands down, but in the tiny world of macro where different factors are at play and different considerations must be given, it’s far less obvious that the FX rules over the DX.
+And since it’s important to me that the expense of moving to full frame should not signify a regression on any level, most especially in a field of photography that I enjoy so much, I needed to address this shortfall.
 The solution to this dilemma is extension tubes.

 I’ve bought extension tubes in the past, but very cheap ones rather than these fully featured ones with lens contacts and aperture linkages.
 The extra expense for the additional functionality is certainly worth it.
 While the cheaper extension tubes will get you where you need to go, their lack of mechanical and electronic features make the journey more difficult.
 With seamless lens data and aperture linkages, and even focus motor screw linkage for older lenses, the more expensive extension tubes add magnification capability without compromising on usability.